 The agency is statutorily required to undergo internal audits.
 Such periodic audits include audits of major systems and controls including, but not limited to, accounting, administrative, and electronic data processing.
 These periodic internal audits are performed by TREC's internal auditor, who is selected by and reports to the Commission.
 Before commencement of an internal audit, the Commission must approve the proposed audit plan, which is prepared using risk assessment techniques, and identify individual audits to be conducted throughout the year.
+The internal auditor also works with the Audit Committee to develop the audit plan and updates the committee as necessary.
 Upon completion, the internal auditor reports the results of internal audits to TREC and TALCB.
 Final copies must be filed with the following entities: